ASCsk/jssp-approaches/README.md

 - Respect: Job 1, Op 0 → Job 1, Op 1
 - Choose: Should Job 0’s M3 op happen before or after Job 1’s?
 ```

+Worst-case scenario:
+If:
+J = MAX_JOBS
+M = MAX_MACHINES
+Each job has one operation on each machine, so:

+There are J operations per machine (1 op per job per machine).
+That means k = J for every machine.
+So, worst-case disjunctive arcs per machine = J * (J - 1)
+Total across all machines = M * J * (J - 1)

 ## Brute Force Permutation with EST Constraints
 What it does: